metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Raw-Exports/Client Templates/copywriting/03-CONTENT-GUIDELINES/Live-Video-Content.md

 [VISUAL: Professional workshop setup with materials visible] [TONE: Expert instructor, high-value positioning]

 "Welcome everyone to [WORKSHOP NAME].
-I'm Mitch Metz, and today we're doing something different.
+I'm [Your Name], and today we're doing something different.

 Instead of just talking about [TOPIC], we're going to build your actual [SYSTEM/STRATEGY] together.
 By the end of today, you'll walk away with:
 - [SPECIFIC DELIVERABLE 1]